-In August 2018, New York City sued the Department of Justice and then-Attorney General Jeff Sessions on the grounds that these immigration-related conditions are unlawful, unconstitutional and arbitrary and capricious.
+In August 2018, New York City, represented by Debevoise & Plimpton and the city’s Law Department, sued the Department of Justice and then-Attorney General Jeff Sessions on the grounds that these immigration-related conditions are unlawful, unconstitutional and arbitrary and capricious.
 The City further sought a declaration that Section 1373 is unconstitutional, a declaration that the City’s laws and policies comply with Section 1373 and a permanent injunction prohibiting the DOJ from imposing the new conditions.

-After hundreds of pages of briefing and two hours of oral argument by a Debevoise team led by Matthew E. Fishbein and Meryl Holt Silverman, New York’s Southern District granted the City’s motion for summary judgment regarding the Byrne JAG immigration-related conditions.
+After hundreds of pages of briefing and two hours of oral argument by the New York Attorney General's office, New York’s Southern District granted the City’s motion for summary judgment regarding the Byrne JAG immigration-related conditions.
 Perhaps most importantly, the court agreed with the City that Section 1373 is facially unconstitutional under the Tenth Amendment’s anticommandeering doctrine and in light of the U.S. Supreme Court’s recent decision in Murphy v.
 NCAA.

 Debevoise & Plimpton LLP is a premier law firm with market-leading practices, a global perspective and strong New York roots.
 We deliver effective solutions to our clients’ most important legal challenges, applying clear commercial judgment and a distinctively collaborative approach.